daniel-rusu/daniel-rusu.github.io/README.md

-### Hi there 👋, I'm Dan

 #### I'm a Kotlin enthusiast and aspiring mountaineer

 ![I'm a Kotlin enthusiast and aspiring mountaineer](/images/banner.jpg)

-When I'm not outdoors exploring the beautiful Canadian Rockies, I like to build ideas with Kotlin.
+I like to build ideas with Kotlin when I'm not exploring the beautiful Canadian Rockies.

 #### My open-source projects: